algorandfoundation/docs/docs/run-a-node/setup/install.md

 This will create the service in `/lib/systemd/system/algorand@.service` and will have used the template `algorand@.service.template` (downloaded in the same tarball) to create the service.
 It includes a lot of helpful information at the top of the file and is worth perusing.

 The location of the binaries is needed by the template to tell `systemd` where to find `algod`.
-This can be controlled by the `bindir` parameter, which is the third parameter when calling the shell script.
+This can be controlled by the `bindir` parameter, which is the third parameter when calling the shell script, and is expected to be an absolute path.

 Here is a snippet of the template: